senresearch/MatrixLM.jl/paper/paper.md

 As the equation above shows, the elements of $B$ may be interpreted as interactions between the columns of $X$ and the columns of $Z$.

+The current implementation of MatrixLM requires complete response and predictor matrices and does not directly accommodate missing values.
+Missing data should therefore be addressed before model fitting using an appropriate method selected according to the assumed missingness mechanism and the structure of the data.

 We treat $X$ and $Z$ as known and estimate $B$ by least squares, choosing $\hat B$ to minimize the Frobenius norm of the residuals,
 $$